pivotal/blog/content/post/vcenter_6.7_tls.md

 <div class="alert alert-warning" role="alert">

-The biggest challenge is getting the correct root certificate; it can't be
-cross-signed: it needs to be self-signed.
+The biggest challenge is getting the correct root certificate; we strongly suspect it can't be cross-signed: it needs to be self-signed.
 Check the `openssl` and `cfssl` commands at the bottom of this post to verify that your root certificate is self-signed.
 If it's not the correct root certificate, you'll see the dreaded, "the trustAnchors parameter must be non-empty" error message when replacing the certificates.

 </div>